Story written by Vanessa, Mum to Sage and Liam

 The gorgeous Natalie (Clinic Coordinator) has been a blessing to our family making appointments go smoothly and guiding me in the right direction.

-Hannah has been diagnosed with scoliosis, an optic pathway glioma (OPG), bowing of the tibia, pre-precocious puberty (at correct age now), anxiety and experiences learning difficulties.
+Sage has been diagnosed with scoliosis, an optic pathway glioma (OPG), bowing of the tibia, pre-precocious puberty (at correct age now), anxiety and experiences learning difficulties.

-She has also started to develop noticeable neurofibromas on her skin and two plexiform neurofibromas in her back.
+They have also started to develop noticeable neurofibromas on her skin and two plexiform neurofibromas in her back.

-The surgery went well, but recovery was harder than she anticipated.
+The surgery went well, but recovery was harder than anticipated.
 The two growths were sent off to pathology for testing, but thankfully nothing more serious was detected.

 Liam has also been diagnosed with scoliosis, ADHD and Autism, as well has learning difficulties, neurofibromas and experiences gastrointestinal issues.